 Hurley, who has promised a moratorium on demovictions and announced a housing affordability plan, has capitalized on residents’ concerns.
 Voters whose top concern is housing affordability show strong support for Hurley (54% to Corrigan’s 38%).
 This gap widens among the small group of voters whose top election issue is Metrotown demovictions.

 Hurley and Corrigan are statistically tied (51% and 49%) among voters whose top election concern is the Trans Mountain Pipeline, an issue led by Corrigan for years.

 +1 604 783 4165 / Barb@JustasonMI.com

 These are the findings of a Justason Market Intelligence (JMI) telephone and online survey of City of Burnaby adults age 18 years and older.
-The survey, conducted and sponsored by Justason Market Intelligence, was conducted in English October 15-16, 2018 by automated random digit dialling (RDD) of Burnaby mobile phones and landlines and among randomly selected panelists.
+The survey, conducted and sponsored by Justason Market Intelligence for public education purposes, was conducted in English October 15-16, 2018 by automated random digit dialling (RDD) of Burnaby mobile phones and landlines and among randomly selected panelists.
 The Justason Market Intelligence panel is recruited by random digit dialling (RDD) of landlines and mobile phones and secondarily by river sampling.
 This sample of 469 was weighted and normalized to the actual gender and age distributions of the 2016 census.
 View unadjusted tables here.
 As a weighted non-probability sample, this research does not carry a margin of error.
 A probability sample of 469 would carry a margin of error of +/-4.5 percentage points 95 percent of the time.
 A probability sample of 269, equivalent to decided voters in this poll, would carry a margin of error of +/-6.3 percentage points.